 Definitions

-- n.
-The act of rendering legitimate; specifically, the investing of an illegitimate child, or one supposed to be the issue of an illegal marriage, with the rights of one born in lawful wedlock.
+- noun The act of rendering legitimate; specifically, the investing of an illegitimate child, or one supposed to be the issue of an illegal marriage, with the rights of one born in lawful wedlock.

-- n.
-The act of making legitimate.
+- noun The act of making legitimate.

-- n. rare Lawful birth.
+- noun rare Lawful birth.

-- n. the act of making lawful
+- noun the act of making lawful

 Etymologies